 Be sure to double-check the company’s cancelation and refund policies in case they start selling tours again but have to quickly shut down in case of another update.
 You don’t want to be stuck without money.

 For everyday activities in a city, simply check the local tourism office.
 They will have up-to-date information on what attractions are doing as well as information on changes to public transportation.

 Most travel insurance does not apply during a pandemic.
 This is especially true if your government has issued warnings not to visit specific regions or countries.
 In fact, some travel insurance companies are not even selling insurance right now in light of the situation.
 But, as the crisis has continued, many travel insurance companies have adjusted their policies.

-World Nomads and Safety Wing both offer some kind of COVID medical coverage so if you get sick while traveling, your medical expenses will be covered.
+Safety Wing offers some COVID medical coverage, so if you get sick while traveling, your medical expenses will be covered.
 Check their policies for specifics though.
 Medjet is extra medical evacuation coverage.
 It gets you to a hospital at home, and their COVID transport benefits are global.

 Additionally, if you want to make sure you’re covered beyond medical expenses, here’s what I suggest you do: